rbstrachan/python/README.md

         if board[i][j] == 0:
             break
 ```
-will no longer break out of the function but instead print `[5, 4, 3, 2, ]` to the console.
+would no longer break out of the function but instead print `[5, 4, 3, 2, 1]` to the console.

 The full list of reserved keywords can be displayed with:
 ```python